computerfr33k/video_transcoding_docker/README.md

 # Video Transcoding for Docker

+This is a forked version of https://github.com/ntodd/video_transcoding_docker running the latest versions of HandBrake and video_transcoding.

 Docker support for [https://github.com/donmelton/video_transcoding](https://github.com/donmelton/video_transcoding)

-The Docker image is [available on Docker Hub](https://hub.docker.com/r/ntodd/video-transcoding/).
+The Docker image is [available on Docker Hub](https://hub.docker.com/r/computerfr33k/video-transcoding/).

 ## Prerequisites